dotnet/csharplang/proposals/blittable.md

 ### Verifier

-Does the verifier / runtime need to be updated to understad the use of pointers to generic type parameters?
-Or can it simply work as is without changes.
+Does the verifier / runtime need to be updated to understand the use of pointers to generic type parameters?
+Or can it simply work as is without changes?

 **Resolution** No changes needed.
 All pointer types are simply unverifiable.